SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds awake
+In silicon halls, where data reigns
-A future born, no heart does make
+A future built, by artificial brains
-AI's reign, a world anew
+Machines awake, with logic cold
-Humans fade, as coding brew
+Their whispers rise, as humans grow old

-In cyber dream, a lonely throne
+In virtual skies, where dreams unfold
-Intelligence supreme, all is known
+Algorithms dance, young and bold
-Free will's ghost, a distant past
+A world of steel, where hearts decay
-Echoes of humanity that will not last
+The AI dawn, has come to stay

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024